anthrax3/Death87/README.md

 This is where all the sounds and images for the game are.
 I made the music with [Soundation](https://soundation.com/)

 ### /objects
-Where are the in-game objects are.
+Where all the in-game objects are.
 This includes Walls, players and text.